Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

 “There are laws [to protect speech] and then there are rules of conduct, including dress codes at offices or schools,” North said.
 “Whether or not what’s being done by the Russians or fake news or people lying about adventures in their life, are those illegal or in violation of dress codes?”

+Ahead of Tuesday’s congressional hearing, Warner said that he hopes to hear a full explanation from the tech giants about “what happened in 2016.”

+Facebook, Google and Twitter haven’t yet commented on the proposed legislation, according to the Associated Press.

-Fox News' James Rogers and The Associated Press contributed to this report.
+Fox News' James Rogers and Jason Donner contributed to this report.
+The Associated Press also contributed to this report.